HeardLibrary/digital-scholarship/manage/control/github/pages.md

 **Note on case sensitivity:**

 Internet domains and subdomains are not case sensitive.
 Notice in the example above, the organizational account name is `HeardLibrary`.
-However, when that name is used as the subdomain, it can be in any case and still work, as in the URL above in all lower case.
+However, when that name is used as the subdomain, it can be in any case (upper or lower) and still work, as in the URL above in all lower case.
 Thus, the URL <https://HeardLibrary.github.io/digital-scholarship/manage/control/github/projects/> will work, although it gets re-written in all lower case, (i.e. `heardlibrary`).

 However, case sensitivity in parts of URLs after the domain name depends on the web server.
 The GitHub pages server IS case sensitive.
 So the URL <https://heardlibrary.github.io/Digital-Scholarship/manage/control/github/projects/> (with capitalization in the repository name) will NOT work.